 At UCSF Health, we're committed to helping patients and their families make informed health care decisions.
 This commitment includes providing information and resources related to the potential cost of treatment at UCSF Benioff Children's Hospitals.

 In addition, federal law* requires medical centers to publish online a list of standard charges for hospital items and services, and update it at least once a year.
 You can click below to view our current lists in JSON format.
-This list is effective January 1, 2021, and was updated on April 14, 2021, to reflect changes made to standard charges.
+This list took effect on January 1, 2021, and was updated on April 14, 2021, to reflect changes made to standard charges.

 UCSF Benioff Children's Hospitals standard charges